Supova/Speaker-Recognition-System/README.md

 # Procedure for Speaker Recognition

 <h3> Pre-processing </h3>
-When dealing with sound signals, we often have to find ways to reduce noise or remove portions of the sound signal where there is nothing but silence.
-We use methods of pre-processing of the sound signals to carry forward these operations.
+When dealing with speech signals, we often have to find ways to reduce noise or remove portions of the signal where there is nothing but silence.
+We use methods of pre-processing of the speech signals to carry forward these operations.
 <br>
 </br>
 The following plot shows our raw signal without any pre-processing conducted on it: